Can Ares Capital Corporation (ARCC) Remain Competitive?

 Barclays gave a rating of “Equal Weight” to ARCC, setting the target price at $17 in the report published on December 10th of the previous year.

-During the last 5 trading sessions, ARCC rose by +1.63%, which changed the moving average for the period of 200-days by +16.07% in comparison to the 20-day moving average, which settled at $20.52.
-In addition, Ares Capital Corporation saw 0.19% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ARCC rose by +0.48%, which changed the moving average for the period of 200-days by +13.01% in comparison to the 20-day moving average, which settled at $20.59.
+In addition, Ares Capital Corporation saw -0.38% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading